Seattle City Light

 Description

 Participants found the documentation overly technical and difficult to understand, with limited relevance to their expertise as business owners.
 All five participants indicated they would need a contractor or advisor to review the requirements documentation, regardless of their level of comprehension.
-Even when they understood some of the material, they still felt it required further clarification.

 "As a regular business person, I wouldn't understand all the details in the documentation; I would definitely take this info to consultants or contractors."